russloewe/GnomeSlayer/README.md

 ##### player/ monster
+        enum PieceType{sword, potion, shield, treasure, wall, player, monster};

+  type of piece

        struct player{
        char name[50];
+       enum PieceTpye type;
        int x;
        int y;
+       int val;
        struct item sword;
        struct item shield;
      }

-This struct contains all the attributes for a player or a monster.
+This struct contains all the attributes for a player or a monster or item.
+Val is health for monster or player, hp or def for sword and shield and healing power for potion.

     action();